GiuliaMoreni95/Master_project_codes/README.txt

+Welcome!

-This project is part of my Master thesis, attached as pdf 'Master_Thesis_GMoreni.pdf'.
+This project is part of my Master thesis, attached here 'Master_Thesis_GMoreni.pdf'.
 I later contributed to the publication of this paper and tutorial: 'A hands-on tutorial on network and topological neuroscience' https://pubmed.ncbi.nlm.nih.gov/35142909/.
 The tutorial can be found at https://github.com/multinetlab-amsterdam/network_TDA_tutorial/tree/main.
 Part of this codes (below) were used for the creation of the tutorial.